Table of Contents Hide

 It can take a lot of time for newly published content to start bringing in organic traffic.
 In fact, it can take several months to a year to get to the first page for your targeted keywords.

-Content managers should also promote content through email as well.
+Content managers should also promote content through email.
 They send emails to the people who are already subscribed to your notifications whenever there is a new blog article.
 They can promote one piece at a time or do a daily, weekly, monthly, or quarterly email roundup of the most important pieces of content they’ve created since the last notification.

 A content manager should become an active member across various forums that have solid followings.
 Reddit can be a great place to find questions people have that you have answers to, but make sure the answer is more than just a link to the article and that your response to the query gives a more comprehensive answer.